Multalign Viewer shows amino acid and nucleotide sequences:

 Alignment regions are colored boxes or outlines that enclose one or more residue symbols in the sequence window.
 A single region can contain any number of disjoint and/or abutting rectangular blocks.
 Pausing the cursor over a region (but not directly over a residue symbol) shows the region name in a pop-up balloon (see the Regions preferences), and double-clicking a region opens the Region Browser.

 Several actions in Multalign Viewer and other tools generate regions, and they can also be created manually.
-UniProt sequence feature annotations are loaded automatically as regions for sequences fetched from UniProt, and can be added to other sequences using Info...
-UniProt Annotations.
+UniProt sequence feature annotations are loaded automatically as regions for sequences fetched from UniProt, and annotations from UniProt and/or the Conserved Domain Database can be added to other sequences (those already open in Chimera) using Info...
+UniProt/CDD Annotations.

 A region can be created manually by dragging with the left mouse button within the sequence window.
 Dragging downward into the following block highlights to the end of the preceding block.
 Shift-dragging with the left mouse button adds to the active region.
 Ctrl-dragging creates a new region and makes it the active region.